0xVector/envoy-cache-ext/README.md

 - Follower (when a response is not cached, but is inflight -> can be coalesced)
 - Leader (when a response is not cached and not inflight -> an upstream request has to be made)

+**Rationale:** I also considered a simplified flow where there would only be a simpler, unified 2 role API: consumer filter either gets filled by the cache (transparent to it whatever it is a hit or a follower), or becomes a leader.
+I still think this is a valid option, but in the end, I decided to use the 3 role API to avoid having to go through the dispatcher event loop on cache hits too - that path is necessarily a bit slower and I consider hit latency to be important.

 The filter is meant to be lean and offload most functionality to the `RingBufferCache` class.
 It tracks the basic state of its stream and uses the `RingBufferCache::lookup` function to determine the caching status for a request.
 This happens when decoding downstream request headers, ignoring the request body, trailers and metadata.